biouno/biouno.github.io/_posts/2014-05-30-playing-with-biojs.md

 The simplest way to produce artifacts using BioJS in Jenkins, and serve the content from Jenkins is by using CDN's for retrieving the JS files, and the [HTML Publisher](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin) plug-in to archive and serve the HTML's.
+As in [this sample build](http://builds.tupilabs.com/view/BioUno/job/biojs-samples/Sequence_example_1/?).

 Some components use Ajax requests to dynamically update the UI.
 For these components a callback would have to be implemented in a plug-in for Jenkins.
 So the simplest approach